sarahp27/populatron_java/readme.md

 1. Write a pure unit test for your file IO module using PowerMock to mock the JDK IO classes.
 1. Refactor all your tests to use behavior based testing and mock all dependencies.
+1. Re-wire your app and tests to use Google Guice to inject dependencies.
+(Follow their [getting started](https://github.com/google/guice/wiki/GettingStarted) guide for help)

 ## Final note